 Closest to the Course

-Whilst not large by county town standards, Warwick does possess a solid variety of accommodation options.
-Holiday Inn, ibis and Best Western are amongst the big chains represented, whilst the Globe and the Old Coffee Tavern offer a slightly more luxurious experience.
+Whilst not large by county town standards, Warwick does possess a solid variety of accommodation options with a lot of the big chains represented with independent hotels offering a slightly more luxurious experience.
 Or to keep things in the spirit of the medieval heart of the town, how about the tents and chalets of Warwick Castle Knight’s Village?

 Home to a range of notable art galleries and museums – including one dedicated exclusively to chocolate – the city centre contains more than enough pubs and bars to satisfy the thirsty, with the Old Joint, the Wellington, and the Trocadero all well worth a look.
 Unsurprisingly, as England’s second city, accommodation options are in plentiful supply.
-Big brands including Holiday Inn, ibis, Best Western and Marriott are all represented, whilst No. 8 Waterloo Street and One Five Six are amongst the more opulent offerings.
+Big brands are all represented, whilst No. 8 Waterloo Street and One Five Six are amongst the more opulent offerings.

 The Call of the Cotswolds